Wildlife in Himachal Pradesh

 Wildlife in Shivalik Zone

-This zone in Himachal Pradesh stretches from Poants Sahib to Pathankot, bordering the states of Uttar Pradesh or Uttranchal, Haryana and Punjab.
-The districts of Sirmour, Solan, Bilaspur, Hamirpur, Una and Kangra fall in the shivalik zone.
+This zone in Himachal Pradesh stretches from Poanta Sahib to Pathankot, bordering the states of Uttar Pradesh or Uttranchal, Haryana, and Punjab.
+The districts of Sirmour, Solan, Bilaspur, Hamirpur, Una and Kangra fall in the Shivalik zone.

 1. Naina Devi in Bilaspur district.